camdendotlol/website/portfolio/chromapoll.md

 ---
 title: 'Chromapoll'
 image: '/img/chromapoll.png'
-technologies: ['React', 'Node', 'Express', 'styled-components', 'Redux']
+technologies: ['React', 'Node', 'Express', 'WebSocket', 'styled-components', 'Redux']
 url: 'https://chromapoll.xyz/'
 date: '2021-09-01'
 github: 'https://github.com/mythmakerseven/chromapoll'
 ---

 Chromapoll is a consensus polling site.
 Each poll option is given a color, and the colors are mixed according to their percentage of the vote.
 When you click on a poll, Chromapoll's entire UI will adjust its colors to match the poll.
-Chromapoll's backend generates high-quality custom OpenGraph previews that appear when you share a poll on Facebook, Twitter, etc.
+You will also see live results, thanks to the WebSocket API.
+Finally, Chromapoll's backend generates high-quality custom OpenGraph previews that appear when you share a poll on Facebook, Twitter, etc.